georgekosmidis/Greenhopper/README.md

 # Greenhopper - Decarbonize your Azure Functions!

-Greenhopper is a small library that adds carbon aware capabilities to your code, converting your workload to a sustainable one, and thus environmentally friendlier.
+Greenhopper is a small library that adds carbon aware capabilities to your code, converting your workload to a sustainable one, and thus more environmentally friendly.

 ## How it works